top of page

 He needed a drink.

-There was music, but it was slow and low, something from a past he couldn’t place.
+There was music, but it was slow and low, something from long ago he couldn’t place.
 The bartender had seen men like him before.
 He didn’t ask questions.

 A woman sat a few stools down, dark hair, long legs crossed at the ankle.
 She laughed at something the man beside her said, and for a moment, he thought it was her.